danielsaidi/RichTextKit/Sources/RichTextKit/RichTextKit.docc/Getting-Started.md

 # Getting Started

+This article describes how to get started using RichTextKit.

+@Metadata {

+    @PageImage(
+        purpose: card,
+        source: "Page",
+        alt: "RichTextKit page icon"
+    )

+    @PageColor(blue)
+}

 RichTextKit is a Swift-based library that lets you work with rich text in UIKit, AppKit and SwiftUI.

-Although much of the public APIs are for SwiftUI, all works by using UIKit and AppKit functionality, as provided by the `RichTextView`.
+This article describes how to get started using RichTextKit in both SwiftUI, UIKit and AppKit.

-## SwiftUI
+## Getting started with SwiftUI

 RichTextKit has a multi-platform SwiftUI ``RichTextEditor`` that can be added to any app: